Michele Rigione: Chievo

 On 29 June 2017, 1 day before the end of Cesena and Chievo's financial year, Rigione, Garritano, Rodríguez and Daniele Grieco of Cesnea was sold to Chievo for Kupisz, Filippo Zambelli, Pietro Borgogna, Lorenzo Placidi and Carloalberto Tosi.
 Additionally, Lamin Jallow moved to Cesena on a temporary deal, with an option to purchase at the end of 2017–18 season.

 However, on 30 August 2017 Rigione returned to Cesena on loan.
 On 10 January 2018 he was signed by fellow Serie B club Ternana on another loan.

 At the end of 2017–18 season, Cesena was bankrupted, while Rigione failed to find a team for 2018–19 season.
 He was registered as a youth product of Chievo for the Homegrown Player Rule.

 Novara (loan)

 On 30 January 2019, Rigione joined to Novara on loan until 30 June 2019.

 Cosenza

 On 13 August 2021, he signed a two-year contract with Cosenza.

+Avellino

+On 12 August 2023, Rigione moved to Avellino on a three-year deal.

+Career statistics

 International career

 Rigione played twice for Italy U19 team, both were friendlies.
 He also capped twice at 2008 UEFA European Under-17 Football Championship qualification.
 He received his first call-up from Italy U20, a feeder team of U21, for 2010–11 Four Nations Tournament in November.

 According to Internazionale, Rigione was the captain of Italy national under-17 football team.